-At present there are no Serious and Organised Crime Groups based within Tayside Division.
-It should be noted however that SOCGs do not restrict themselves to geographical boundaries such as those surrounding local authority areas and as such, Serious and Organised Crime Groups will unfortunately impact on all communities.
+At present there are no Serious and Organised Crime Groups based within Tayside Division, however this does not mean that certain groups do not operate within the Tayside area.
+It should be noted that SOCGs do not restrict themselves to geographical boundaries such as those surrounding local authority areas, and Serious and Organised Crime Groups will unfortunately impact on all communities.